fundraising-commons/acdm/README.md

-# Advancement Common Data Model (ACDM)
+# Advancement Common Data Model™ (ACDM™)

 **An open, vendor-neutral data model for higher-education advancement.**

-ACDM models the full advancement domain — constituents, gifts, designations, planned giving, engagement (events, volunteers, memberships), stewardship and scholarships, donor recognition, campaigns, marketing and communications, and fundraising metrics — once, in the open, so your data stays yours and can move
+ACDM™ models the full advancement domain — constituents, gifts, designations, planned giving, engagement (events, volunteers, memberships), stewardship and scholarships, donor recognition, campaigns, marketing and communications, and fundraising metrics — once, in the open, so your data stays yours and can move